dkhundley/simple-vaadin-ui/README.md

 If you see the version numbers for Java, Maven, and Spring Boot, respectively, then you're good to go!

 ### Windows Installation Steps
-For Windows, we'll be using **Scoop** as our package manager.
+In the macOS section, we installed a tool called Homebrew to install our software dependencies.
+Unfortunately, Homebrew is not available on Windows, so instead, we'll be using an alternative called **Scoop** as our package manager.
 Scoop is similar to Homebrew for macOS and makes installing developer tools much easier.
 Here's how to get everything set up:

-1. First, open PowerShell as Administrator (right-click and select "Run as Administrator")
+1. First, open PowerShell as Administrator (right-click and select "Run as Administrator").
+(Note: PowerShell *should* be installed by default.
+If not, you should be able to download it from the Microsoft App Store.)

 2. Install Scoop by running these commands:
     ```powershell